Back to blog

 Muscle mass: sarcopenia (age-related muscle loss) is one of the main predictors of frailty, falls, fractures and loss of independence.
 After 30, you lose 3-8% of muscle mass per decade if you don't resistance train.
 Maintaining it is an absolute priority for longevity.

 Body fat percentage: more important than BMI, which doesn't distinguish composition.
 Guideline targets: men 10-20%, women 18-28%.
 Visceral (abdominal) fat is the most dangerous: it secretes inflammatory cytokines and is associated with insulin resistance, fatty liver and elevated cardiovascular risk.
+In midlife women, this helps separate total weight from the fat redistribution often seen during menopause.

 How it's measured: multi-frequency bioimpedance or DEXA.
 At Progevita we use a Tanita multi-frequency bioimpedance device that segments muscle mass, fat and water by region.
 It's included in all programmes.